 One of the most common reasons for updating URLs, is when you are moving your website to a new platform.
-Depending on how easily the old and new platforms work together, the platforms may generate different URLs (page.aspx instead of page.php).
-This is an area to evaluate when selecting new platforms; a platform that requires no (or only a few) changes to URL structure is preferable since it lessens the chances of losing traffic.
+The platforms may generate different URLs (e.g. page.aspx instead of page.php) or the new platform might force a directory structure (e.g. all blog posts must be in a /blog/ directory).
+This is an area to evaluate when selecting new platforms; a platform that requires no (or only a few) changes to URL structure is preferable since it reduces the needs for redirects and lessens the chances of losing traffic.

 When transitioning a website with only a few pages with changed URLs, redirecting each page is easy.
 But if you have lots of pages with changed URLs (for example, thousands of product pages all have changed URLs) sometimes it is more practical to only select the “best” pages to redirect.
 This may include redirecting pages with several external links, high traffic volume, a high number of social shares, a higher conversion rate, or some combination of those factors.